-The solution of the Mehltauproblems is trying to solve by crossing breeding.
+One tries to solve the powdery mildew problem by crossing breeding.
 Here, fungus-resistant wild species are crossed with fungus-prone European grape varieties.
-The result of this interspecific intersections are so-called hybrids, Although these primary hybrids often have a high fungal resistance, however, in many cases the unwanted foxtone of the wild species has been passed on.
-Many hybrids and documents were made around the turn of the century by famous French breeders such as Georges Couderc (1850-1928) and Christian Oberlin (1831-1915), which is why this variety group is called "French hybrids":
+The result of this interspecific crossings are so called hybrids, Although these primary hybrids often have a high resistance to fungi, the undesirable Foxton of the wild species has also been inherited in many cases.
+Many hybrids and rootstocks were created around the turn of the century by famous French breeders such as Georges Couderc (1850-1928) and Christian Oberlin (1831-1915), which is why this group of varieties is called "French hybrids":

-Graphic: Norbert FJ Tischelmayer
+Graphics: Norbert FJ Tischelmayer